-discusses various types of clinical epidemiological study design
+can explain various types of clinical epidemiological study designs

 shows insights in the background and premises of qualitative research

 is able to design and perform a qualitative study and present the results to peers